needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Elements are displayed using their #name in blue.
 If they have no name, they are displayed using their C# type in white. `Tested`
 1. You can always show the C# type of an element, even if it has a #name, by enabling the **Type** option from the `...` options menu in the top right of the Hierarchy pane.
 1. You can show currently added style classes of an element by enabling the **Class List** option from the `...` options menu in the top right of the Hierarchy pane.
+1. You can show currently added StyleSheets on an element by enabling the **Attached StyleSheets** option from the `...` options menu in the top right of the Hierarchy pane.
 1. Elements are displayed grayed out if they are children of a template instance or C# type. `Tested`
 1. Selecting an element inside a template instance or C# type displays the Inspector in read-only (disabled) mode.
 1. Dragging an element onto a template instance or C# type element in the Viewport re-parents it to the parent instance or C# element. `Tested`